monicatk/GazeTheWeb/README.md

 # GazeTheWeb

 Software developed by Institute for Web Science and Technologies at University of Koblenz Landau in the context of the project Horizon 2020, MAMEM, for accessing the web using eye-tracking.
+Visit the [**wiki**](https://github.com/MAMEM/GazeTheWeb/wiki) for troubleshooting.

 ## Cloning